taaae/RayTracingRust/README.md

 cargo run > "filename.ppm"

-writes gradient to your file
+writes rendered image to your file